Damaximum/CBC-E-Commerce-Backend/README.md

 ## Description
 ​
 The project is an application that has a database and a functional backend.
+This is also the homework submission for UC San Diego's Coding Bootcamp.
 ​
 ## Table of Contents